wagtail/wagtail/docs/getting_started/the_zen_of_wagtail.md

 # The Zen of Wagtail

-Wagtail has been born out of many years of experience building websites, learning approaches that work and ones that don't, and striking a balance between power and simplicity, structure and flexibility.
+Wagtail has been born out of many years of experience building websites, learning approaches that work and ones that don't, striking a balance between power and simplicity, structure and flexibility.
 We hope you'll find that Wagtail is in that sweet spot.
 However, as a piece of software, Wagtail can only take that mission so far - it's now up to you to create a site that's beautiful and a joy to work with.
 So, while it's tempting to rush ahead and start building, it's worth taking a moment to understand the design principles that Wagtail is built on.

 In the spirit of ["The Zen of Python"](https://www.python.org/dev/peps/pep-0020/), The Zen of Wagtail is a set of guiding principles, both for building websites in Wagtail, and for the ongoing development of Wagtail itself.